JT994W/Decog.github.io/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------

-# Decog — Exploring Mind, Data, and Thought
+# DECOG — Exploring Mind, Data, and Thought

 Welcome to **DECOG**, a personal academic site dedicated to a holistic reflection of **psychology**, **cognitive science**, and **neurophilosophy** — viewed through the lens of data and information.